Gen Z healthcare in 2025: Expectations & trends

 • 29% of Gen Z are seeking prescriptions for products or medications they saw online.

-• One-fifth of Gen Z are often asking their doctors about treatments they heard about from an influencer.
+• One-fifth of Gen Z often ask their doctors about treatments they heard about from an influencer.

 This trend is partially driven by dissatisfaction with traditional healthcare providers.
 About a quarter of people in the U.S. said they felt dismissed by doctors when discussing symptoms or medical concerns.
 However, it’s important to note that this approach comes with risks of misleading health information.